udayakumar-s/ej2-angular-docs/ej2-angular/context-menu/how-to/open-a-dialog-on-contextmenu-item-click.md

 ---
 layout: post
 title: Open a dialog on contextmenu item click in Angular Context menu component | Syncfusion
-description: Learn here all about Open a dialog on contextmenu item click in Syncfusion ##Platform_Name## Context menu component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Open a dialog on contextmenu item click in Syncfusion Angular Context menu component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Open a dialog on contextmenu item click
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Open a dialog on contextmenu item click in Angular Context menu component